Learn how you can use generative artificial intelligence (GenAI) at CCCU and what conditions the University has put on its use.

 GenAI tools can be very helpful for preparing visual aids for presentations.
 They can be used to produce images, infographics, and visually appealing layouts for slides.
 Be aware that image generation is also subject to bias and inappropriacy.
 See the section on image generation below for more information.

 Writing for speech is different to writing essays or reports.
 As you will be speaking the words out loud, you will need to adapt to shorter sentences that suit the cadence of your voice.
-GenAI tools can help to shorten and simplify sentences for speech.
+GenAI tools can help to shorten and simplify sentences for speech, or transcribe your speech so you can refine it further.
 However, ensure you retain the academic detail necessary to meet your learning outcomes and do not over-simplify.

 Only use GenAI to produce work for assessed presentations with the explicit permission of your module lead.
 Ensure the content is derived from your own research and you have thought about it critically.